Human and Labor Rights

 Child, forced, or compulsory labor

 Clariant condemns all forms of child labor and respects the rights of children.
 It expressly acknowledges International Labour Organization (ILO) conventions 138 (Minimum Age Convention) and 182 (Worst Forms of Child Labor Convention) as the minimum standard.
 Human Resources ensures that minimum age provisions of national labor laws and regulations are adhered to and that local Human Resources at Clariant workplaces use adequate and verifiable mechanisms for age verification.

 Clariant assesses its suppliers in relation to child and forced labor via the EcoVadis platform.
 The company is not aware of any cases of child, forced, or slave labor in the company or with its suppliers.

 E-learning modules and internal trainings related to the Code of EthicsCode of EthicsThe Code of Ethics is laying down Clariant’s commitments and is intended to be a guide with ethical principles and examples to enable all personnel and associated parties to act with the highest standards of integrity. and to human and labor rights are mandatory for all employees.
 Participation in these trainings is registered with defaulters receiving a warning.

 The company has established the »Clariant Integrity Line,« an independent, third-party operated channel.
-Clariant employees and external stakeholders can anonymously report all violations of the Code of EthicsCode of EthicsThe Code of Ethics is laying down Clariant’s commitments and is intended to be a guide with ethical principles and examples to enable all personnel and associated parties to act with the highest standards of integrity., including discrimination or violations of human and labor rights.
-Read more in Business Ethics & Compliance
+Clariant employees and external stakeholders can anonymously report all violations of the Code of EthicsCode of EthicsThe Code of Ethics is laying down Clariant’s commitments and is intended to be a guide with ethical principles and examples to enable all personnel and associated parties to act with the highest standards of integrity., including discrimination and violations of human and labor rights.
+Read more in the chapter Business Ethics and Compliance

 Human and labor rights clauses in investment agreements and contracts